CheRongtian/Hybrid_Blockchain_for_Retails/README.md

 - independently revalidated publication candidates and public Manifests;
 - customer published-batch selection with public route and chain verification details;
-- one Snapshot-specific QR Code displayed after successful publication, with a verification-result and compact route-overview customer view plus stale-Snapshot rejection;
+- one Snapshot-specific QR Code displayed after successful publication; the QR page contains only that image, while scanning opens a verification-result view with a compact, selectable route overview and stale-Snapshot rejection;
+- an independent N-ary Merkle Tree CLI with runtime arity, proofs, NDJSON events, and a live SSE visualizer; it is separate from the production per-block binary Merkle Tree;
 - live route, block, Snapshot, and customer-page synchronization through server-sent events;
 - bounded server worker pool using selected `MemoryPool` and `ConMemPool` components.

-The control panel stores confirmation choices for each connected route node.
-Every connected node must keep at least one method enabled, with Typed Name selected by default.
-Typed-name confirmation is implemented in this demo;
-handwritten and face confirmation remain available as configuration choices, while their capture and verification flows are deferred.
+The control panel requires Typed Name confirmation for every connected route node, with Typed Name selected by default.
+This is the confirmation method implemented and exposed by the current demo.
+Handwritten and face confirmation are not part of the current user flow.
 Inspection Agency, production key custody, durable relayer jobs, and public-testnet deployment are pending.